Wiki · Person · Last reviewed June 16, 2026

 Grantmaking and Field Building

-Cotra spent much of her public career at Open Philanthropy, later Coefficient Giving, in roles connected to technical AI safety.
-Open Philanthropy's 2024 review says she previously managed its technical AI safety grantmaking and then shifted toward tracking AI capabilities and planning for the possibility that transformative AI could be developed in the next few years.
+Cotra spent much of her public career at Open Philanthropy, now Coefficient Giving, in roles connected to technical AI safety.
+Coefficient Giving's March 2025 review says she previously managed technical AI safety grantmaking and then shifted in 2024 toward tracking AI capabilities and planning for the possibility that transformative AI could be developed in the next few years.

 This matters because funding strategy shapes the research field.
 Technical AI safety is not only a set of papers; it is a pipeline of people, institutions, agendas, benchmarks, fellowships, interpretability work, control work, evaluations, and governance interfaces.
 A grantmaker in that position helps decide which threat models receive resources and which methods become legible to the broader ecosystem.